zalando/zmon/README.rst

 Build components from source locally
 ====================================

+Inside the ./vagrant-build folder you will find the old Vagrant setup, that includes cloning and compiling from source, but for a Demo this was just taking too much time.

 The ``vagrant up`` will automatically build all components from source inside the Vagrant box, but you can also build them manually on your local machine.
 You need Java 7 or 8, Maven 3 and Python 2.7: